GothicOS/gothicos.github.io/README.md

 > ![:GothicOS](https://count.getloli.com/get/@:GothicOS)
 <br />
-hint for https://2hexed.vercel.app/ is `11 November 1911` have fun! much love to you for playing xx :p
+hint for <a href="https://2hexed.vercel.app">2hexed.vercel.app</a> is `11 November 1911` have fun! much love to you for playing xx :p